marluna2/Autodex/README.md

 ## Feedback

-If you have any questions or feedback, feel free to send me an email or something.
+If you have any questions, suggestions, feedback or issues, please tell me.

 ## Links